 MJ: I, too, am amused.
 Probably not reading this, but still amused.

 SEAN: We also get Deathbound Duke’s Daughter 2 and the 3rd and final volume of The Extraordinary, the Ordinary and SOAP!.

 Kodansha has some print debuts, both of which have appeared before digitally.
 Sayonara Football is from the creator of Farewell, My Dear Cramer (in fact, it may be an noutright prequel), and came out digitally around the time the author’s other series Your Lie in April was doing well.
 Now it has a print release.

 MICHELLE: Yep, Sayonara, Football came first, which is something I didn’t know when my first reaction to Farewell, My Dear Cramer was basically, “Why did the mangaka introduce these two girls and then quickly start focusing on someone else instead?”

-MELINDA: That sounds frustrating.
+MJ: That sounds frustrating.

 SEAN: Sue & Tai-chan is, of course, the new cat manga from the author of Chi’s Sweet Home.

 Also in print: Eden’s Zero 9 and Witch Hat Atelier 6.

 MICHELLE: I still need to read Sue & Tai-chan and Witch Hat Atelier.